peteihis/BoundingSphere-3D-GeoFit/README.md

 Currently the main algoritm is coded in the `GeoFit.boundigSphere()`-method.
 The GeoFit-class also provides secondary method `fastSphere()`, which is a simple two pass method, that produces a non-minimal enclosing sphere.

 The origins of this algorithm are in Art of Illusion development environment.
-The full Aoai plugin set can be found in the ArtOfIllusion folder.
+The full AoI-plugin set can be found in the ArtOfIllusion folder.
 The generic version contains a core set, that may be more suitable for further editing/adapting.
 The set requires a math package with 3D-Vectors for the algorithm to work.

 ## How it works